 Social Media and/or Social Isolation

-The average US adult is spending an increasingly significant portion of their day (three hours and 43 minutes, to be exact) engrossed with the illuminated rectangle in their hand.
+The average American adult is spending an increasingly significant portion of their day (four hours and eighteen minutes to be exact) engrossed with the illuminated rectangle in their hand.
 Our mobile phones have indeed become our best friends—normally the first thing we interact with in the morning and the last thing we see before drifting off to a meme-filled slumber.

-Most of us know the true value of social connection; yet, in a world of deadlines and Netflix, stressful days and the overwhelming urge to cancel plans, it seems as if all of the benefits of social connectedness (increased longevity, enhanced immune system, reduced rates of anxiety and depression, boosted self esteem) don’t matter when Ariana Grande posts a picture of her breakfast or there’s a pending victory in Fortnite.
+Most of us know the true value of social connection; yet, in a world of deadlines and Netflix, stressful days and the overwhelming urge to cancel plans, it seems as if all of the benefits of social connectedness (increased longevity, enhanced immune system, reduced rates of anxiety and depression, boosted self esteem) don’t matter when we hear a ping or get lost in a TikTok spiral.

 The Power of Food